-American depositary receipts of Melco climbed 2.7 percent last week (MPEL) to $18.69, and traded at 24.2 times estimated fiscal- year earnings, the highest level among 10 casino operators domiciled in China behind Sands China Ltd., data compiled by Bloomberg show.
+American depositary receipts of Melco climbed 2.7 percent last week (MPEL:US) to $18.69, and traded at 24.2 times estimated fiscal- year earnings, the highest level among 10 casino operators domiciled in China behind Sands China Ltd., data compiled by Bloomberg show.
 The Bloomberg China-US Equity Index (CH55BN) of the most- traded Chinese stocks in the U.S. lost 0.4 percent in the first weekly slump since the end of November as quickening inflation damped prospects of more economic stimulus.

 Melco, a joint venture between Australian billionaire James Packer and Lawrence Ho, son of gambling tycoon Stanley Ho, has doubled its ADR price since reaching a seven-month low in July.
 Through September, the Hong Kong-based company had three casinos in Macau, including City of Dreams on the territory’s Cotai Strip.
 Sales from the casual gambling market will rise as much as 30 percent this year, according to Union Gaming.

 “Melco is inexpensive relative to its growth profile and it’s disproportionately exposed to our favorite part of the Macau story, which is mass-market customers,” Bill Lerner, an analyst at Union Gaming in Las Vegas who recommends buying Melco stock, said by phone Jan.
 11. “They have brands that are relevant and a balance sheet that’s strong.
 They have the wherewithal to compete with the other big guys for sure.”

 Melco’s ADRs lost 1.9 percent Jan.
 11, falling with other Chinese stocks traded in the U.S., after government data showed consumer prices rose more than economists expected last month.